Frank Rhodes (British Army officer): Biography

-Rhodes filled various staff appointments.
-From 1890 to 1893, he served as military secretary to Lord Harris while the latter was Governor of Bombay, and in 1893 he was chief of staff on Sir Gerald Herbert Portal's mission to Uganda.
+Rhodes was seconded from the 1st Dragoons for service on the staff in 1886 and was promoted to colonel in 1889.
+He served as military secretary to the Governor of Bombay Lord Harris from 1890 to 1893, and in 1893 he was chief of staff on Sir Gerald Herbert Portal's mission to Uganda.
 Rhodes also served for a brief period as Administrator of Mashonaland and as the appointed military member of the council of four in the government of Matabeleland under Leander Starr Jameson.
+He was placed on the half-pay list in 1894.

 The Jameson Raid was perhaps the most trying event in Rhodes's career.
-He was a leading member of the Reform Committee, in Johannesburg, attempting to liberalise the government of Transvaal Republic President Paul Kruger on behalf of the Uitlander population living in Transvaal.
+He was a leading member of the Reform Committee in Johannesburg, attempting to liberalise the government of Transvaal Republic President Paul Kruger on behalf of the Uitlander population living in Transvaal.
 Following the Jameson Raid in December 1895, the members of the Reform Committee were charged with high treason.
 Rhodes, John Hays Hammond, Douglas Gilfillan and other leaders of the committee were sentenced to death in April 1896.
 This was later commuted to 15 years' imprisonment, and in June 1896, all members of the committee were released on payment of a heavy fine.
 As a punishment for his support of Jameson the British Army placed Rhodes on the retired list and barred him from active involvement in army business.
 After his release from jail, he immediately joined his brother Cecil and the British South Africa Company in the Second Matabele War.

-In 1898 he joined Field Marshal Earl Kitchener's Nile expedition as war correspondent for The Times.
+In 1898 he joined Sir Herbert Kitchener's Nile expedition as war correspondent for The Times.
 At the Battle of Omdurman on 2 September he was shot and severely wounded in the right arm.
 For his services during that campaign he was restored to the army active list.
 During the Second Boer War, Rhodes continued to work as a war correspondent.
 He was trapped for the duration in the Siege of Ladysmith and participated in the relief of Mafeking.
+He was mentioned in despatches by Lord Roberts and made a Companion of the Order of the Bath.

 With the death of his brother Cecil in 1902, Frank took possession of Dalham Hall, and erected a hall in the village in Cecil's memory.
 After retiring from the Army in 1903, he served as managing director of the African Trans-Continental Telegraph Company until his death in 1905 in Groote Schuur, Cape Colony.